South Africa Adventure Travel Guide: Ideas and Inspiration

 Safari Holidays - The Kruger National Park is one of the most famous safari destinations in the world.
 With its network of National Park run guest houses and rest camps, it allows the visitor to self-drive around much of the park in their own cars on an excellent network of tarmac roads.
 Around the park in private concessions such as Sabi Sands, are many exclusive (and some very expensive) private lodges, that offer an unforgettable safari experience.

 For those with children, or just passing through Johannesburg and looking for something a bit closer, there is the Pilanesberg.
-This National Park still offers the opportunity to see the Big 5 - Lions, leopards, rhino, elephants and Cape Buffalo, but is also Malaria free.
+This National Park still offers the opportunity to see the Big 5 - Lions, leopards, rhino, elephants and Cape Buffalo, but also has the added bonus that it's malaria free.

 Another popular option is to stay at one of the Game Reserves located in the Cape Provinces, allowing them to be combined easily with Cape Town.
 These private reserves are fenced and cover many thousands of hectares, giving a true safari experience and with a high chance of good game-viewing.
 The Addo National Park in the Cape actually claims to offer the Big 7! – The usual 5 + whales and sharks.

 Touring on the Garden Route - The Garden Route is the coastline of the Eastern and Western Cape Provinces, between Cape Town and Port Elizabeth.
 Rugged scenery, remote bays and beaches, lush lagoons and quaint towns combine to create a wonderful setting for a touring holiday.